-For the reasons set out in the report, it is recommended that Full Council
+For the reasons set out in the report, it is recommended that Full Council:

-- 1.1 Confirm the political composition of the Council and approve the allocations of seats on committees, boards and other fora for 2024-25, as set out in Appendix A to the report submitted. - 1.2 Approve the methods, calculations and conventions used in determining political group proportions and allocations and the allocation of places to Committees. - 1.3 Accept and approve nominations from political groups to seats on Committees as set out in Appendix B to the report submitted.
+- 2.1 Confirm the political composition of the Council and approve the allocations of seats on committees and boards for 2025-26, as set out in Appendix 1 to the report submitted. - 2.2 Approve the methods, calculations and conventions used in determining political group proportions and the allocation of places to Committees. - 2.3 Accept and approve nominations from political groups to seats on Committees as set out in Appendix 2 to the report submitted.

-- 1.4 Determines and approves the allocation of any remaining seats to nonaligned independent members (if applicable) and co-opted members to the positions, committees, boards and other fora established by the Council, as set out in Appendix B to the report submitted. - 1.5 Approve the appointments of Chairs and Deputy Chairs as set out in Appendix B to the report submitted. - 1.6 To invite and appoint, in accordance with the provisions of the Localism Act 2011, one nomination from each of the Church of England Diocese and Roman Catholic Archdiocese and two nominations for Parent Governor representatives to serve as non-elected members on the Children's Services and Education Scrutiny Board, with voting rights conferred only on any matter with regard to education, whether in respect of schools or wider educational issues. - 1.7 Approve the schedule of meetings for the 2024-25 municipal year, as set out in Appendix C to the report submitted.
+- 2.4 Determine and approve the allocation of any remaining seats to non-aligned independent members (if applicable) and co-opted members to the positions, committees and boards established by the Council, as set out in Appendix 2 to the report submitted. - 2.5 Approve the appointments of Chairs and Deputy Chairs as set out in Appendix 2 to the report submitted. - 2.6 Invite and appoint, in accordance with the provisions of the Localism Act 2011, one nomination from each of the Church of England Diocese and Roman Catholic Archdiocese and two nominations for Parent Governor representatives to serve as non-elected members on the Children's Services and Education Scrutiny Board, with voting rights conferred only on any matter with regard to education, whether in respect of schools or wider educational issues.